 Lake Hayes (km2691) – Queenstown (km2711)

-I was on my way to Queenstown, the ‘adventure capitol of the world’, but with no desire to stay there.
-I had no chores to do and the place was likely fully booked, anyhow.
-There are a million activities and tours one can book in and around Queenstown but I just wanted to walk through.
+I was on my way to Queenstown, the “adventure capitol of the world”, but had no desire to stay there.
+I had few chores to do and the place was likely fully booked, anyhow.
+There are a million activities and tours one can book in and around Queenstown but I just wanted to get in and out as fast as I could.
 My goal was to resupply, then get a ride to Glenorchy, on the way to the start of the next TA section.

 The TA once again provides a logistical challenge as it ends at Lake Wakatipu in Queenstown and picks up on the other side at the Greenstone track carpark, some 100 kms away.
 One could try to swim (not feasible unless you’re an ultra-swimmer), get an expensive water taxi or shuttle, or just hitch.
 Which do you think I went with?

 But first, I had another 20 some kms to hike to Queenstown.
 Reconnecting to the trail in the early morning was pretty easy, despite a few bluffs I had to navigate down and around.
-Then I followed a series of multi-use paths past Frankton suburbs and into the huge Frankton shopping center, where I was easily able to get my food resupply.
+Then I followed a series of multi-use paths past the Frankton suburbs, along the Kawarau River (which drains Lake Wakatipu) and into the huge Frankton shopping center, where I was easily able to get my food resupply.